 Kevin, Sam and Rob are founding members of a theoretical group which pulls off heists.
 Leo, a gangster, blackmails them into pulling off a real multi-million dollar heist.
 Now it's up to them to get out alive.

 At his daughter's wedding, time-management specialist Frank Allen corners the reluctant groom and tells him a long story: about the night his wife chose him, and then, about eight years later, when a missed ferry, a corporate groupie, a panicked expectant mother, and a medical test brought Frank's marriage to a crisis.
 In the midst of the crisis were Frank, his wife Susan, their daughter Jesse, and Frank's best friend, the feckless Buddy.
 Things come to a head at a lake when Frank, armed with a shotgun, decides to cross something permanently from one of his time-management lists.
 Is there ever room for whim and chaos?
 Written by

-Ryan Reynolds plays Elizabeth Harnois's father despite being less than three years older than her (945 days to be specific).
-Emily Mortimer, who plays Elizabeth Harnois's mother, is less than eight years older than her in real life.
+Ryan Reynolds plays Elisabeth Harnois's father despite being less than three years older than her (945 days to be specific).
+Emily Mortimer, who plays Elisabeth Harnois's mother, is less than eight years older than her in real life.
 See more »

 The length of Frank's cigarette changes in his scene with Buddy in the motel room.
 See more »

 [to Maid of Honor, while wearing wedding dress]

 Give it to me straight: virginal bride or slut in white?